ablestack/reactive-domain-objects/TECHNICAL.md

  const graphSynchronizer = new GraphSynchronizer({ /* options */ });
 ```

-2. Call the smartSync method, passing in a root Domain Model object, and root JSON node, to load initial data (optional)
+2. Call the smartSync method, passing in a root RDO, and root JSON node, to load initial data (optional)

 ```
 graphSynchronizer.smartSync({ rootDomainNode, rootSourceNode });